 These posts will show you how to do it:

-- Chrome and Firefox can see this post – Clear Cache & Cookies for specific website in
+- Chrome, Edge Chromium and Firefox can see this post – Clear Cache & Cookies for specific a website

 - If you are an Internet Explorer user, see this post: Delete Temporary Internet Files & Cookies for a particular domain.

-As I mentioned earlier – If you do not wish to do this, you can also clear the entire Cookie cache of that browser, via its settings or options.
-Note that, when you exercise this option, you will be deleting all your Cookies and therefore your settings as well as your logins.
+As I mentioned earlier – If you do not wish to do this, you can also clear the entire Cookie cache of that browser via its settings or options.
+Note that when you exercise this option, you will delete all your Cookies and, therefore, your settings and logins.